Weather in Iceland in September: travel guide

 Is Iceland crowded in September?

-September is shoulder season in Iceland.
+September is an off-peak season in Iceland.
 As a result, the crowds are a lot smaller than in July and August.
 This is particularly true for popular attractions like the Blue Lagoon and the Golden Circle.
 While they'll still be busy, they won't be nearly as crowded as they are in summer.

 Olga Sitnitsa